frintjs/frint/packages/frint/README.md

 ### Returns

-`App`: The generated App class based on `options`.
+`App`: App class.

+## createCore

+> createCore(options)

+Same as `createApp`, but intended for creating Core Apps.

 ## createWidget

 > createWidget(options)

-Same as `createCore`, but intended for creating Widgets, that get registered to Core apps.
+Same as `createApp`, but intended for creating Widgets, that get registered to Core apps.

 ## createClass